evrythng/epcis2.0-to-evrythng/README.md

 - Make sure serverless is installed globally `npm install serverless -g`
 - If you're deploying the gateway for the first time, [follow these instructions](https://serverless.com).
-- Install evrythng-exgtended `npm i -s evrythng-extended`
+- Install evrythng `npm i -s evrythng`
 - Deploy the new gateway `serverless deploy`
 - Debugging information can be obtained by inspecting log files.
 For example, to read the latest log files for the capture interface, type `serverless logs -f capture`